 THE DIFFERENCE BETWEEN SINGLE REVERSE, DOUBLE SIDED AND SINGLE SIDED

 Single reverse is a 1-layer material with printing on 1-side that bleeds through the fabric to the other side as a mirror image.
 It is generally a little lighter on the back side.
-Materials are usually knitted polyester, nylon and 68D/lighter weight fabrics.
+Materials are usually knit polyester, nylon and 68D/lighter weight fabrics.

 Double sided is a 3-layer option where 2-printed materials are sewn back-to-back with a block out liner between those two layers.
 The design then reads correctly on both sides.
 The block out liner is required so that the printed design cannot be seen through to the printed design on the opposite side.
 There are double-sided products that are 1-layer such as felt and PVC.